People involved in the Coronial Inquiry

 Alysha McClintock

-Alysha McClintock is counsel appointed to assist Coroner Windley with the Christchurch masjidain attack coronial inquiry.
+Alysha McClintock is counsel assisting the Court in the Christchurch masjidain attack coronial inquiry.
 A lawyer since 1999, Alysha has worked on a wide range of cases throughout her career, in Wellington, Auckland and the United Kingdom.
 Her work has included prosecuting high-profile violence and sexual violence cases.
 She also advises on a wide range of legal issues in her regulatory enforcement practice.

 Alysha is assisted by her associate, Danielle Houghton.